-After an anonymous funding round, DigixDAO then introduced KYC to their platform.
+After an anonymous funding round, DigixDAO then introduced Know your customer (KYC) to their platform.
 This is an evolutionary form of compliance for startups.

-However, a 0–100% compliance evolution will no longer be appropriate.
+However, a zero to one hundred per cent compliance evolution will no longer be appropriate.
 Certain basic guidelines will be established we suspect in the near-term.

 It is important to note that the current announced fintech regime in Switzerland runs counter to anonymous ICOs.
 The current proposed fintech framework is for crowdfunding intermediaries to allow for the raising of capital subject, to limited number of investors and a threshold amount of CHF1m.
 The Swiss regulator has already directed digital currency intermediaries to enter a Self-Regulatory organisation for AML compliance.

 These principles will port across to anonymous ICOs.